 Journalists also noted that Trump mistakenly referred to Greenland as Iceland several times during his speech, which lasted over an hour.

-China, meanwhile, was doing its best to reassure the world it had absolutely no intention to vie for control of Greenland.
+China and Russia, meanwhile, were doing their best to reassure the world that they had no intention to vie for control of Greenland.

-Asked if Beijing welcomed the “chaos” over Greenland, a spokesperson of the Chinese foreign ministry, Guo Jiakun, told a regular news briefing, “We have no intention of competing for influence with any country, nor would we ever do so.”
+And a spokesperson of the Chinese foreign ministry, Guo Jiakun, told a regular news briefing: “We have no intention of competing for influence with any country, nor would we ever do so.”

 Guo said they only engage in “friendly exchanges” with all nations “on the basis of mutual respect and equality.”
 And they are “committed to being a positive, stabilising and constructive force.”